GSI-Fing-Udelar/tectonic/docs/network_topology.md

 The `internet_network_cidr_block` and `services_network_cidr_block`
-subnets (defined in the ini config file) are special networks used to locate services (Elastic and Caldera) and allow them to access the internet.
-These subnets cannot be the same as the subnets used to locate scenario instances, and are by default assigned networks in the range `10.0.0.0/24`, which is unused by instances.
+subnets (defined in the ini config file) are special networks used to locate services (Elastic, Caldera, Guacamole and Bastion Host) and allow them to access the internet.
+These subnets cannot be the same as the subnets used to locate scenario instances, and are by default assigned networks in the range `10.0.0.0/24` which is unused by instances.

 ### Traffic